itdxer/neupy/site/docs/quickstart.rst

 some of them are green.
 Green color defines all options which we put in network manually and gray color options are default parameters.
 This output shows all possible properties neural network configurations.
-All properties separeted on few groups and each group is a :network:`Backpropagation`  parent classes.
+All properties separeted on few groups and each group is a :network:`GradientDescent`  parent classes.
-More information about :network:`Backpropagation` algorithm properties you will find in documentation, just click on algorithm name link and you will see it.
+More information about :network:`GradientDescent` algorithm properties you will find in documentation, just click on algorithm name link and you will see it.

 Now we are going to train network to solve the XOR problem.
 Let set up ``5000`` epochs for training procedure and check the result.